-Monitoring sheets should be written by the member of staff that observes the behaviour.
-Staff will be required to record: the antecedant; the behaviour; the resolution and any specific 1:1 intervention that follows the behaviour.
+The behaviour data should be uploaded by the member of staff that observes the behaviour.
+Staff will be required to record: the antecedent; the behaviour; the resolution and any specific 1:1 intervention that follows the behaviour.
 This process informs our practice, allows us to reflect on behaviour and reflect on how we as professionals have resolved issues within our school.